Agile CMS explained - 3 reasons to go agile

 In larger enterprises, the content production stage can be either a source of prosperity or an area littered with bottlenecks.
 When publishing content, a headless CMS can make it difficult for users to edit fields, change content type names or create new structures that help streamline production.

-Storyblok features nestable content blocks that make content management easy by creating components and enabling developers to reuse those content blocks in other places.
-At the same time, marketers have the freedom and independence to develop the most valuable content and customize it to their needs with the help of Visual Editor.
+Storyblok features nestable content blocks that make content management easy by creating components and enabling developers to reuse those content blocks elsewhere.
+At the same time, marketers have the freedom and independence to develop the most valuable content and customize it to their needs with the help of the Visual Editor.

-When it comes to content management, the year 2022 and beyond will require brands to focus on workflows and efficiency.
+When it comes to content management, today and beyond will require brands to focus on workflows and efficiency.
 Some companies have multiple personnel on the content team, but they have difficulties collaborating.
-The reason is that each person wants to add something new to the website or other channel, but without a workflow, collaboration is non-existent, and there’s no formal way to make changes quickly.
+The reason is that each person wants to add something new to the website or other channel, but without a workflow, collaboration is non-existent, and there's no formal way to make changes quickly.

 Content workflows in Storyblok enable you to define stages in the workflow and set up approvals based on your content lifecycle.
 This prevents unwanted changes from being published and accelerates the approval process for others.
-With the activity log, changes can also be tracked, and user roles and permissions can be established, to prevent accidents from derailing your content.
+Changes can also be tracked, and user roles and permissions can be established with the activity log to prevent accidents from derailing your content.

 3. Technology remains adaptable through integrations